mozilla-metrics/grouperfish/README.md

-#Grundle
+#Grouperfish
 #### A scalable text clustering service for the web

-The nascent Grundle project aims to provide a simple, online, scalable text clustering solution as a REST/JSON service.
+The nascent Grouperfish project aims to provide a simple, online, scalable text clustering solution as a REST/JSON service.
 Initially this service is needed to drive sites and themes for [Firefox Input](http://input.mozilla.com), as described in [bug 629019](https://bugzilla.mozilla.org/show_bug.cgi?id=629019).
 The backing library used for clustering is [Apache Mahout](http://mahout.apache.org/).

 ### Service Requirements

-To clients, Grundle is an HTTP service exposing three REST API methods:
+To clients, Grouperfish is an HTTP service exposing three REST API methods:

 #### *add document*